awmanoj/awmanoj.github.io/_posts/2017-03-12-good-error-messages-for-developers.md

 ### Errors should explain the problem concisely and well

-Good error messages provide the proper error message that explains the reason well.
+Good error messages provide the proper error message that explain the reason well.
 Easiest way to do that is to include the error code (e.g. errno in C or err.Error() in golang) in the error message.

+Example:

 Instead of: